Burwell Christmas Evans was aptly named: born in South Carolina on December 25, 1844.

 Davis was tried and convicted of murder and sentenced to be “yanked into eternity” on September 1.
 But his attorney challenged the constitutionality of the Texas penal code, and in 1890 the case went to the U.S. Supreme Court.
 Davis was granted a stay of execution.

 But Davis’s conviction was upheld, and the execution that would transport him to “the great white throne” was scheduled for August 10, 1891.
-On July 29 Davis was in his jail cell, listening to the hammering.
-The hangman’s scaffold was being erected.
+On July 29 Davis was in his jail cell, listening to the sound of hammering: The hangman’s scaffold was being erected.
 But shortly after the scaffold was finished and tested, John W. Davis suffered a seizure and collapsed.
 He died a few hours later.
 The Gazette of July 30 listed the cause of death as natural, but other sources whispered that someone had smuggled poison to Davis.

 Burwell Christmas Evans is buried at Oakwood Cemetery.
 Note that his widow Ella died on Christmas Day—the day her husband was born.
 The Evanses’ daughter Ethel married Walter R. Bennett, whose father founded the Acme Brick Company.